ManuelTroy/Food_Delivery_App_Flutter/README.md

 # Flutter Food Delivery Application Design

 ## This application is not completed yet.
-Currently, I am working on it.
+Currently, We are working on it.
 A small attempt to make an Food delivery app user interface in Flutter for Android and iOS.
 ## Food Ordering & Delivery App UI in Flutter
 <img src="screens/full_ui.png"  />